University of Sydney’s Mental Health Month: Engage, Empower, Elevate

 It is also important to establish healthy boundaries and practice self-compassion.

-Promoting resilience involves building a support network, seeking help when needed, and developing mechanisms to navigate challenges.
+Promoting resilience involves building a support network, seeking help when needed, and developing coping mechanisms to navigate challenges.

 By prioritising mental health and well-being, individuals can better manage stress, improve academic performance, and enhance overall quality of life.